Why did you choose to pursue a Belk College MBA over other options?

 3. Planning my schedule early and using the flexibility of the program to allow me to have the most time for my family, my career and my commitment to the program.

-The best part of my MBA experience so far has been the networking opportunities and connections I’ve made.
+The best part of my MBA experience has been the networking opportunities and connections I’ve made.
 While an online program allows the most flexibility, nothing can replace the benefits of face to face classes for building a network with both your peers (who work in every industry you can imagine) and your professors (who are subject matter experts)

 Any other advice or insight?